rezacsedu/Celonis_DS_Task/README.md

 As we can see the decision boundary for the extra tree classifer manage is quite different, perhaps due to different way of stacking of the samples and quality of the features extracted.

 ### Solution (Java version)
 I also developed the solution in DeepLearning4j, just to show that depending upon the requirements, I can work in Java too.
-The Java version is pushed in the java branch.
+The Java version is pushed in the [java branch](https://github.com/rezacsedu/Celonis_DS_Task/tree/java).
 Using the logistic regression, following results were achieved:

 ```
 Precision : 0.85
 Recall : 0.88125
 Accuracy : 0.8461538461538461
 ```
+This is a Maven project, by the way.

 ### Task 2: How to make a product ready ML software?
 As just training and evaluating a model is of no use unless it can be used as a web application, e.g., own website, cloud, or production ready environment.
 Therefore, we need to think how a model and its associated workflow/pipeline can be converted as a ML software product.